Rizka-F/Rizka-F/README.md

 ## Rizka Fitriyani
 #### Public policy and public finance researcher with more than five years of experience in government budgeting, public finance analysis, fiscal transparency, and policy analysis.
-Skilled in data management, including data collection, querying, analysis, and visualization using Excel and Power BI, with developing proficiency in PostgreSQL and R.
+Skilled in data management, including data collection, querying, analysis, and visualization using Excel and Power BI, and I'am rookie with  in PostgreSQL and R.

 #####   I am interested in developing my skills in data analysis and open to collaboration on projects related to data analysis, Government/public finance analysis, and data visualization.